 Galo René Pérez (Quito, April 3, 1923 – June 18, 2008) was an Ecuadorian writer, poet, literary critic, biographer, and college professor.
 He held various posts in literary and cultural institutions of Ecuador.
 He was Secretary of Public Education during the government of the former President Galo Plaza, and served as Secretary General of the Council of Government.
 He was also President of the House of Ecuadorian Culture and Director of the Ecuadorian Academy of Language.
 He published 14 books in his career.
 His lectures, essays, articles, literary criticism have been collected and published for study abroad.
 His style, which is simple and elegant, has won him admirers the world over.
-He was the 2004 recipient of the “Premio Eugenio Espejo” Prize in Literature, Ecuador’s highest award.
+He was the 2004 recipient of the “Premio Eugenio Espejo” Ecuador’s highest literary award.

 - Desvelo y vaivén (Quito, 1949)